Proton Persona (2007): Post-launch

 The Proton Persona (CM) was unveiled on 15 August 2007 as the decisive successor to Proton's ageing Wira saloon range.

 Proton launched a special edition of the CM Persona on 26 August 2008.
 It was pitched as a premium version of the existing Proton Persona with exclusive kit and luxury equipment.
 Only two colours were available; Blue Haze and Brilliant Red respectively, and the car retailed for RM59,800.

 The CM Persona given a facelift under the name Proton Persona Elegance on 18 March 2010.
 It featured a revised front grille, headlamps, front and rear bumper, bodykit, and LED tail lamps.
 The Campro IAFM engine's power output remains unchanged, but was upgraded with a completely new 32 bit ECU from Continental's VDO division.
 Five trim lines were available; Base-Line (Manual or Automatic), Medium-Line (Manual or Automatic) and High-line (Automatic) along with five colours; Brilliant Red, Genetic Silver, Tranquility Black, Bronze Garnet and Chiffon Green respectively.
 A sixth colour, Solid White, joined the range in May 2011.

 After the launch of the Proton Prevé, the Persona lineup was reduced to a sole Standard variant which was effectively the B-Line model.

 Proton launched the Persona SV (in which ‘SV’ is an acronym for ‘Super Value’) at the Proton Bola!
 Bola!
 Bola!
 Mega Test Drive Carnival on 30 November 2013.
 The launch comes six months after the introduction of the well-received Proton Saga SV.
 Like the Saga SV, some trim and equipment were removed in an effort to lower its pricing, but Proton did not compromise on safety as the Persona SV is equipped with dual front airbags, front seat belt pre-tensioners and all-round disc brakes with ABS and EBD.
 Such safety equipment is comparable to its main competitors, the Toyota Vios, Honda City and Nissan Almera.
 The Persona SV is offered as a larger and more powerful alternative to the Saga SV and is priced between RM44,938 and RM48,388.
 In comparison, the Saga SV retails between RM33,438 and RM36,888 respectively.

 In July 2014, Proton re-launched the H-Line variant now known as the Executive variant with a different finish to the wheels.

-Proton has sold 265,882 units of the CM Persona as of 31 August 2015, since its original début on 15 August 2007.
+Proton has sold 265,882 units of the CM Persona as of 31 August 2015, since its original debut on 15 August 2007.